After reading this document, you may wish to try the Getting Started codelab.

 import Blockly from 'blockly';

-If you aren't using a package manager for your project, but don't want to have to copy the code yourself, you can use unpkg.
+If you aren't using a package manager for your project, but you still want to easily stay up to date, you can use unpkg.

 Unpkg grabs the latest version of the published code, so there won't be any version control with this method.
 It is great for demos or quick experiments, and we use it in many codelabs.

-You can also copy the entire source code from GitHub.
-However, you will have to manually sync to our repository at regular intervals in order to receive the latest updates and fixes to Blockly.
+You can also download the compressed code from our GitHub releases.
+However, this requires you to manually download the code at regular intervals in order to receive the latest updates and fixes to Blockly.

 → More info on injecting fixed-sized Blockly...